Best Tirzepatide Without Membership Fee: 7 Options Compared

 You start at 2.5mg, your provider moves you up to 10mg, and suddenly your bill jumps $100–200/month.
 This catches people off guard more than membership fees do.

-Best fit: Eden (same price at every dose), SkinnyRX ($299/mo flat), or TrimRX ($349/mo flat).
+Best fit: SkinnyRX ($299/mo flat from day one) or TrimRX ($349/mo flat).
+Embody also belongs here with one honest asterisk: its price steps up once after the discounted first month ($149 → $399), but then stays flat at every dose — no tier climbs as you titrate.
 MEDVi does adjust pricing by dose ($399–499 at maintenance), but what you get for that premium — video consultations, included lab work, 24/7 real clinician access — is worth examining before you rule it out.

 The takeaway: Before you compare providers, figure out which version of “without membership” matters most to you.
 The rest of this page is organized to help you decide.